gustavvopenna/GithubTopics-ReactNative/README.md

 #### If you want to run on Android

-First, open a new devie on Android Studio.
+First, open a new device on Android Studio.

 Then, inside Expo Tools, click on "Run on Android Device/Simulator".
 If the app does not open, click again.